Introduction

 Prepare Your Workspace

-Place a small backing board against the wall surrounding the anchor to distribute pressure and protect the drywall if used.
+If you’re using a backing board, place it against the wall near the anchor to help spread out the pressure and protect the drywall.

 Grip the Anchor